-Acquiring sensitivity to the issue and appropriate training of the people involved are the essential condition for the successful implementation of a sustainable management model.
+Acquiring sensitivity to the issue and appropriate training of the people involved is the essential condition for the successful implementation of a sustainable management model.

 Examine the different working processes in the various sectors of the hotel and if necessary adapt them to the proposed model.
 There are no unique and categorical formulas, so measures need to be personalized and adapted to the needs of the hotel.

 For sustainability to work, everyone must perceive the results: employees and customers.
 In the first stages it is important to implement motivating measures, especially where the results can be measured and communicated easily.